ciscodocs/ltrent-2008-clemea25/docs/lab2_getting_started.md

     correctly linked to the **London-Branch** WAN-Edge router.
 Additionally, check that the Provisioning column displays **<font color="orange">0 out of sync</font>** indicating that the configuration has been successfully deployed and is fully synchronized with the device.
 This step ensures that the configuration group is correctly applied and functioning as intended.
     ![Device is sync.](./assets/S-2-figure-15.png){ .off-glb }

+## Verification of Service Chain configuration on London-Branch